dschilling/csharpnotes/README.md

+# csharpnotes

+This is a work in progress, to take David Eck's introductory computer science textbook and convert it from Java to C#.
+Currently no progress has been made - I'm just getting started.
+Come back in a few months to see where things are!

+Below is the original README file for the Java book.

 # javanotes9
 This git repository contains the full source files for the free textbook *Introduction to Programming Using Java,* Version 9.
 The textbook has been available on the web in a series of versions since 1996.